nolleh/SICP/ReadMe.md

-##Structure and Interpretation of Computer Programs..
+##Structure and Interpretation of Computer Programs.

 ###about
 play with exercise.. using ``scala`` and ``haskell``